artbyrab/yii2-module-base/documents/guides/rbac.md

 }
 ```

 In this module i have handled this by creating the BaseAdminController at src/controllers/BaseAdminController that all my admin controllers extend from.
-This way they inherit the behavious of their parent controller which limits access to the admin area.
+This way they inherit the behaviors of their parent controller which limits access to the admin area.
 Currently this only shows any example of not allowing anyone who is not logged in to view that area.
 I did not implement the specific roles of being able to read and write records which are defined in the modules migration file, which is outside the remit of this module.

 ### Allowing logged in users to view the admin on the localhost demo